SSO vs. Federated Identity Management: A Guide

 SSOvFI

-Single sign-on (SSO) simplifies access for human users across an organization’s approved applications, whether on-premises, cloud, or SaaS.
-Federated identity (FI) management connects users across organizational boundaries.
-Workload identity federation (WIF) applies the same concept to machines, enabling services and cloud workloads to authenticate securely across domains without hardcoded credentials.
+Single sign-on (SSO) simplifies access for human users across an organization’s approved applications, whether on-premises, cloud or SaaS.
+Federated identity management (FIM) extends that model across organizational boundaries.
+Workload identity federation (WIF) applies the same concept to machines, so services and cloud workloads can authenticate securely across domains without hardcoded credentials.

-This guide explains how each identity model works, the differences between SSO, FI, and WIF, and how to combine them to build a secure, scalable identity foundation.
+This guide explains how each identity model works, the differences between SSO, FIM and WIF, and how to combine them into a working identity architecture.

 How Single Sign-On Works